kramse/docs.kramse.org/_notes/kubernetes-networking-on-premise.md

 kubectl label nodes --all bgp=router
 ```

 Note: The process includes a few taints and labels, to allow me to run a cluster with only two nodes.
 I dont want to have a dedicated control plane node.
-I don't remember the exclude label, but the bgp=router is important for Cilium BGP to start running on at least some nodes.
+The bgp=router is important for Cilium BGP to start running on at least some nodes.

 After installing the first thing I do is install Cilium with this script, I call it install-cilium.sh, and it starts by uninstalling Cilium, as I have done soo many runs with changing options etc. YMMV and this was tested and works, for me.